 - When there is a lot of distance between the parent and child.

 - When a noncustodial parent is away for work.

 - When a child wants increased contact or communication with a noncustodial parent.

 - When circumstances require decreased in-person contact, such as the COVID-19 pandemic.

 Virtual visitation can help a parent and child bond after a divorce.
 It is a simple and cost-effective way to encourage communication and one-on-one time between a noncustodial parent and a child.
 It does not involve traveling for either party and can be an effective solution for a long-distance family or a busy parent.
 Virtual visitation can also have health and safety benefits if the family is concerned about the spread of a virus, such as COVID-19.

 How Can a Parenting Time Attorney Help?

-If you have questions about virtual visitation or wish to implement this into your parenting time schedule, contact an attorney for a free consultation.
+If you have questions about virtual visitation or wish to implement this into your parenting time orders, contact an child custody attorney to schedule a consultation.
 A lawyer will have the in-depth knowledge of Colorado’s visitation laws you need for a successful case.
 Your family law attorney will be able to answer your questions about virtual visitation, help you request a modification to your current parenting time schedule and protect your rights as a parent with a visitation order.
 Your lawyer will also have years of experience negotiating child visitation plans for the best odds of coming to a mutual agreement with your co-parent.
 Speak to an attorney today for more information about virtual visitation.